|

 I

-and working with Ropey Atsiqtaq, a blind Inuit from the Northwest Territories.
+with Ropey Atsiqtaq, a blind Inuit from the Northwest Territories.

 *********************************** |